artemis-load-testing/artemis-load-testing.github.io/content/posts/case-study.md

 {{< figure src="../assets/pokeapi.png" caption="Figure 1.5 An example of an API load testing tool test script." >}}

 Test scripts are executed with the help of a load testing tool.
-Load testing tools are used for load generation, simulating how real users would interact with an application, website, or other network resource that accepts protocol-based requests.
+Load testing tools are used for load generation, simulating how real users would interact with an application, website, or other network resources that accept protocol-based requests.
 Figure 1.5 shows an example of a simple load test script.
-When a user writes a test script, the goal is to simulate a realistic number of users that will interact with the API and the manner in which they will interact with it.
+When a user writes a test script, the goal is to simulate a realistic number of users that will interact with the API and how they will interact with it.
 These simulated users are often referred to as virtual users.

 **Virtual Users** (**VUs**) mimic the behavior of a real user by performing separate, concurrent executions of a test script.
 For example, they can make HTTP requests against a webpage or API.
 A virtual user is not limited to making simple, single requests, but rather can execute an entire _scenario_ of actions against a network resource.